ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 unA :: TypeA -> Int
 {% endhighlight %}

-The constructor (`MakeA`, in this case) is a function; we build a data "object" by passing the appropriate arguments to it and whenever we need the values stored inside, we just call the appropriate accessor method (`unA`, in this case), using the data object as its argument :
+The constructor (`MakeA`, in this case) is a function; we build a data "object" by passing the appropriate arguments to it and whenever we need the values stored inside, we just call the appropriate accessor method (`unA`, in the example), using the data object as its argument :

 {% highlight haskell %}
 > let test1 = MakeA 597